Marslanali/husarion-rosbot-2-gazebo-simulation/README.md

 # husarion-rosbot-2-gazebo-simulation
-Repository for Husarion ROSbot 2.0 simulation in gazebo and rviz with ORB_SLAM
+Husarion ROSbot 2.0 simulation in gazebo and rviz with ORB_SLAM

 ### Brief Explanation